Eadgyth/Programming-Editor/README.md

    Help and program documentation</a>.
 <p>
 LIMITATIONS<br>
-While the limitations are certainly countless some of the functions are, although already present, still embryonic.
+While the limitations are certainly countless some functions that are already present are still embryonic.
 Some are:
 <ul>
 <li>Running an interactive program that asks for input through a command-line is not guaranteed
    to work in the console area of the program.
 Interactive programs in Java seem to work fine but,